 Prices are per person and may change without notice.

-1. The itineraries of Yangtze Cruise are subject to change due to the conditions of climate, water level, navigation channel, seasons.
+1. The itineraries of Yangtze Cruise are subject to change due to the conditions of climate, water level & navigation channel, especially in December, January & February.